Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/technology-providers-implementation/ed-fi-api-integration-architecture-for-data-providers.md

 Architecting an Ed-Fi API integration can be complex.
 This document seeks to surface things one should consider when implementing an integration for their application.
 In this document, we try to not be overly prescriptive when it comes to programming language or software.
 We acknowledge that programming languages and tools can look very different from vendor to vendor and by staying tool agnostic, we hope to provide guidance that is usable by all.

-While this knowledgebase article does not go deep into the dependency order built into the Ed-Fi API, you can find more in TechDocs [here](https://edfi.atlassian.net/wiki/display/ODSAPIS3V71/Resource+Dependency+Order) as well as the Ed-Fi API Resource Dependency page in the Ed-Fi Academy course [Publishing Your First Set of Data](https://academy.ed-fi.org/courses/ed-fi-142-publishing-your-first-set-of-data/lessons/ed-fi-api/topic/ed-fi-api-resource-dependency-2/).
+While this knowledgebase article does not go deep into the dependency order built into the Ed-Fi API, you can find more information in [Resource Dependency Order](/reference/ods-api/client-developers-guide/resource-dependency-order) as well as the Ed-Fi API Resource Dependency page in the Ed-Fi Academy course [Publishing Your First Set of Data](https://academy.ed-fi.org/courses/ed-fi-142-publishing-your-first-set-of-data/lessons/ed-fi-api/topic/ed-fi-api-resource-dependency-2/).

 Throughout this document, we will be using a fictional student information system, Limitless SIS, to better explain various aspects of architecting an Ed-Fi API integration.
 For the sake of brevity, let’s imagine that Limitless has decided they will sync information from their SIS to the Ed-Fi API resources below.